 - Visitor Center Hours: May 25 – September 29, 2019: 9 am- 5 pm, Daily.
 See website for winter hours.

 This park is over 40% water.
 Campsites are only accessible by boat.
-But there are hiking opportunities and 3 visitor centers.
+But there are hiking opportunities with 15 separate trails (many along the Ash River) and 3 visitor centers.
 Open year round, there are also winter activities.
 Complete the Jr. Ranger booklet to become a Jr. Ranger at this park.

-If you do get out and enjoy any National Park this year – Minnesota or beyond, leave us a comment and tell us about your visit.
+After you get out and enjoy any National Park this year – Minnesota or beyond, leave us a comment and tell us about your visit.
 We would love to hear how it went.